Childhood Obesity: Far More Than What Kids Eat

 "From 30 to 40 percent of the population has a variety of genetic markers that puts them at greater risk for obesity," said professor of nutrition Margarita Teran-Garcia, who is approaching the problem at the cellular level.
 As a starting point, she is taking saliva samples from preschoolers in the study group to map their genetic susceptibility to obesity.

 Later work will add more puzzle pieces relating to the community and culture components.
-For example, what's the community BMI and do participants in the study believe that BMI is normal?
+For example, what's the community child BMI average and do participants in the study believe that BMI is normal?
 What's the usual portion size in this culture?
-Are children urged to take second and third helpings at mealtime
+Are children urged to take second and third helpings at mealtime?

 "Southern U.S. culture, Latin American culture, and the Sam's Club bulk-buying phenomenon are all elements of what we're trying to capture when we talk about culture," Harrison said.